 For our search and search-related business, Sogou is one of the top players in the online search sector in China.
 We have reinforced our competitive position through cooperation with Tencent, which has helped us build exclusive access to Tencent's social platforms and bring in unique and high-quality content.
-In the third quarter of 2016, we diligently enhanced our healthcare and English search services.
-Sogou's mobile search traffic more than doubled from the same period in 2015, contributing nearly three-fourths of aggregate traffic.
-Mobile search revenues accounted for more than 50% of total search revenues.
-During the third quarter, we also made encouraging progress in artificial intelligence, in particular with voice technology.
-The daily usage of voice input through Sogou Mobile Keyboard increased by 100% from a year ago.
-Due to newly-imposed regulations for online advertising that tightened the scrutiny of advertisers' qualifications, in the third quarter, Sogou's year-over-year revenue growth decelerated from the previous quarters.
+In 2016, we launched and upgraded a series of vertical channels, including English, Academic and Healthcare.
+These new services helped us stand out from competing products.
+By the end of March 2017, Sogou's mobile search traffic had grown 50% from the end of March 2016.
+Mobile search revenues accounted for 72% of total search revenues.
+We also made solid progress in artificial intelligence, in particular with voice technology.
+As of March 31, 2017, daily use of voice input through Sogou Mobile Keyboard had more than doubled from a year ago.